madjeek-web/symfony-mailjet-bundle/README.md

 Symfony + Mailjet = A full restaurant.
 Symfony is the chef in the kitchen and the waiter who takes orders.
 As soon as a customer orders, the waiter (Symfony) shouts to the kitchen (your code), and the kitchen calls the delivery person (Mailjet) to dispatch the dish immediately.

 Why not do everything with Mailjet then ?
-You COULD do everything with Mailjet IF :
+You could do everything with Mailjet IF :

 Your site is very small